-Coach Eric’s love of cycling began as a toddler when his grandpa would take him on rides around Union county on the back of his Schwinn.
+Eric’s love of NJ cycling began as a toddler when his grandpa would take him on rides around Union county on the back of his Schwinn.
 A few years later, Eric’s dad taught him how to ride a “2 wheeler” and a life-long passion stuck.
-He rode his bike to school and relative’s houses exploring northern and central New Jersey and added mountain biking in his teens and cyclocross as an adult.
-Eric will try any kid of biking anywhere and has bike packed in the wild west, trained in Italy and raced in NJ .
-Over the last decade, his focus has shifted from personal enjoyment to "getting more kids on bikes” through NICA.
-He is a level 3 Coach and board member in the NJ Interscholastic Cycling League.
+He rode his bike to school and relative’s houses exploring the hills of northern NJ, the rivers and canal paths of central Jersey, and of course, the shore.
+Eric added mountain biking in his teens and road racing as an adult.

 Whether it’s bike packing the continental divide or sprinting for town line signs on club rides in Italy, Eric will ride try to ride anything anywhere.
 Over the last decade, his focus has shifted from personal achievement to giving back and “getting more kids on bikes.”
 Outside of his responsibilities to the Board, he is the founder and president of www.njcxproject.org, as well as the emeritus head coach of the West Morris Chainbreakers and Somerset Hills VeloRaptors, two of the leagues founding teams.